dino-/timesheet/README.md

 ## Synopsis

-Add up timesheet values (Haskell)
+Add up timesheet values from a simple text file format (Haskell)

 ## Description

-Add up hours for days and weeks from a simple text file format.
+Add up timesheet hours for days and weeks from a simple text file format.

 I needed a simple way to record hours worked during the day and across weeks in a simple text file but allow them to be automatically added together.
 And preferably without something heavy and graphical like a spreadsheet program.